Cast iron baseboard for steam

 2 Pipe to wet return Below Water Line w/Air Vent

-In this last drawing you would be piping the return side of the cast iron baseboard into a wet return.
+In this last drawing, you would be piping the return side of the cast iron baseboard into a wet return.
 Verify the connection will always be below the water level of the steam system to create the wet seal.
-Since water will seek its own level, the water in the system piping will be equal to the water level in the boiler.
+Since water seeks its own level, the water level in the system piping will be equal to the water level in the boiler.

 This application would require an air vent on the return side of the radiation.